Financial-Times/dotcom-page-kit/packages/anvil-middleware-asset-loader/readme.md

 ### `hostStaticAssets`

 Serve static assets from a local directory.
-Uses the Express static middleware to load assets from the configured `fileSystemPath` and serves them from the configured `publicPath`.
+Uses the Express static middleware to load assets from the configured `fileSystemPath` and serve them from the configured `publicPath`.
 Defaults to `false`.